Thompson Water Seal and Paint: A Winning Combination or Not?

 Potential Problems with Using Both

-Applying paint directly over Thompson Water Seal may obstruct the wood’s natural moisture release capabilities.
-This can lead to several complications:
+Applying paint directly over Thompson Water Seal may obstruct the wood’s natural moisture release capabilities, leading to several complications:

 • Peeling: Moisture trapped beneath the paint can cause it to lift away from the surface.